Westchester County Estate Planning Lawyers

 Trusts can be a powerful tool for managing and protecting your assets, both during your lifetime and after.
 Trusts offer flexibility and control, allowing you to set conditions for how and when your assets are distributed.
 There are several types of trusts to consider, including revocable living trusts, irrevocable trusts, and special needs trusts, each serving a different purpose depending on your goals.

 A revocable living trust allows you to maintain control over your assets while you are alive and provides a seamless transfer of those assets to your beneficiaries upon your death without going through probate.
 Irrevocable trusts, on the other hand, offer strong protection against creditors and can be a valuable tool for reducing estate taxes.
-Special needs trusts are designed to provide for a loved one with disabilities without jeopardizing their eligibility for government benefits.
-By carefully selecting the type of trust that aligns with your objectives, you can create a more efficient and protected estate.

 Power of Attorney